Rockset Concepts, Design & Architecture

 - If users want to specify retention for a collection (eg: automatically purge all records older than 90 days) then we will determine how old a record is based on the event-time field.

-- All queries that have range clauses on event-time are significantly faster than similar queries on regular fields.
+- Queries that have range clauses on event-time may be faster than similar queries on regular fields.

 Rockset provides a full SQL interface to query the data - including filters, aggregations and joins.
 When a query comes in it hits the Rockset API server and gets routed to an aggregator.